By now, you’ve hopefully narrowed down your riding style. If not, check this article which breaks down the different longboard styles.

-At this point, you’ve narrowed down your riding style.
-Now it’s time to choose a longboard brand that fits within your budget.
+Once your style is defined, it’s time to choose a longboard brand that fits your budget.

 Transparency Disclaimer: Some of the links in this article are affiliate links.
 Meaning we will receive a small commission if you buy something after clicking the link.
 It’s at no additional cost to you.
 We’d recommend these brands even if we didn’t have an affiliate partnership.

-Based in Carlsbad, California, Magneto has only been around for a few years.
-But it’s pretty much impossible to browse Amazon without them appearing.
+Based in Carlsbad, California, Magneto has been around for a few years.
+It’s pretty much impossible to browse Amazon without them appearing.
 I would consider them if you want something brand new, under $100.
-I’d only recommend them if you’re an absolute beginner and unsure if you’ll enjoy longboarding.
+I’d only recommend them if you’re an absolute beginner and unsure if you’ll stick with longboarding.

 Arbor offers a 2-year warranty.